February 2014 Article of the Month

 Anandarajah, G., Long, R. and Smith, M. "Integrating spirituality into the family medicine residency curriculum."
 Academic Medicine 76, no. 5 (May 2001): 519-520.
 [This brief report describes a component developed for the family medicine residency at Brown University School of Medicine and Memorial Hospital of Rhode Island, including some half-day rounds with a chaplain.
 Among the concluding comments: "The residents have especially appreciated the interactive nature of the tutorial and bereavement sessions and the practical exposure on rounds with chaplains" (p.
 519).]

 Dundjerski, M. "Faith and healing."
 U Magazine [of the UCLA Health System/David Geffen School of Medicine] 33, no. 4 (Fall 2013): 14-17.
 [This article about spirituality and medicine at UCLA notes the chaplaincy shadowing component of the Doctoring 1 course at the David Geffen School of Medicine.
 "One of the important aspects that chaplain rounds emphasize is to put the students in a position to have empathy -- not just to address a patient’s symptoms…" [p.16].
-The article is available online, and the full issue is also downloadable as a PDF.
+The full issue is available as a downloadable as a PDF.
 (Note: the UCLA shadowing experience is also featured in an online article in UCLA Magazine, posted July 1, 2007: Geffner, D., "The Human Touch," at http://magazine.ucla.edu/features/emphasis-on-empathy/index2.html.) ]

 Harris, D. "Chaplain rounds."
 The Merck Manual Student Stories, A Health Care Education Blog (August 8, 2013): online as of 2/10/14 at http://medstudentstories.merckmanuals.com/chaplain-rounds-2.
 [This is a brief personal account of a UCLA first year medical student's experience of shadowing.
 It speaks to the potential of the shadowing experience for non-religious shadowers and how the experience may affect medical providers' assumptions and misconceptions about chaplaincy.]